 - How do consumers talk about the products in the market?
 Is there any gap on the market?

-Without further ado, let’s start the market research process for your SME by understanding the initial step of a successful market research process first – the country analysis (PESTLE).
+Let’s start the market research process for your SME with the first step – the country analysis (PESTLE).

 Country analysis (PESTLE)